7 min read

 THREE - Visit the work of artists you wish to purchase in person or online often.
 You can follow artists on social media and if they have one, subscribe to their newsletter.
 In this way, you learn about their full inventory of artwork and where there might be an entry point that is within your own art budget.
 Many artists, even ones that usually work large, will on occasion do a series of smaller works as part of their painting process and to work out new ideas for larger paintings.
 These painting sketches and experimental works are often full of excitement and have a freshness that is deeply appealing as well as a more modestly priced.

 FOUR - The list price of an artwork might not always be the purchase price.
 For example, once an art collector has purchased one of my original paintings they get an art collectors savings of 10% off of the list price.
 Forever!
 On a larger painting, this can be a substantial savings.
 This is why many of my art collectors start collecting with a smaller work or will purchase a smaller work along with a larger painting and then receive the art collector’s savings on the larger painting.
 Most art collectors respect that artwork is the artist’s livelihood and that they are operating a small business.
 Generally, a successful artist has consistent pricing whether they are selling their work directly or through commercial galleries.
 With the internet, pricing differently between the studio and a gallery shouldn’t be happening.
 However, usually the artists presenting work in either their studio and the commercial gallery have a little wiggle room for repeat collectors.
-Other saving might be found by coming to pick up the work directly rather than paying shipping costs.
+Other savings might be found by coming to pick up the work directly rather than paying shipping costs.
 Or you can ask if there is a savings if you do not want the show frame if it is included with the painting.
 Every little bit helps to stretch your art budget and these suggestions have limited impact on the ongoing livelihood of the artist or the gallery owner.
 Also, work might be listed in different currencies in a specific location.
-All of my paintings are now listed in my own online gallery in Canadian dollars or CAD for all purchases.
+My paintings are listed in my own online gallery in Canadian dollars or CAD for all purchases.
 Then the appropriate Canadian sales taxes is added if sold and delivered within Canada.
 These sales tax must be collected even if the art collector is as an international visitor coming to visit my gallery pod on Mayne Island in Canada.
-However, if you purchase the work online from outside of Canada or have it shipped to you outside of Canada then the duties and taxes of the country of destination apply.
+However, if you purchase the work online from outside of Canada then have it shipped to you outside of Canada then the duties and taxes of the country of destination apply.
 In addition, if you are purchasing from a gallery that represents my work in another country, the price might be in the currency of that country.
 For example, the Opulent Art Gallery in the United Kingdom, lists the prices of my paintings in pounds in their online gallery.

 FIVE - Ask about purchase plans.
 Sometimes, if you have found “your” next perfect painting but the timing is slightly off for your budget, I can offer a purchase lay-away plan over 3 or 4 months with no interest.
 I can only offer a few of these at a time but it is worth a conversation if it will work for you.
 Again, saving on interest that would be charged on a credit card purchase is yet another way to stretch your art collecting budget.